 Three moves harden the light side:

-Get this right and the rhythm runs itself: a natural cortisol rise 30–45 minutes after waking, predictable sleepiness at the same hour each night, no pharmaceuticals required.
+Get this right and the rhythm runs itself: the natural cortisol awakening response, which peaks around 30–45 minutes after waking, predictable sleepiness at the same hour each night, no pharmaceuticals required.

 What deep sleep and REM actually do